 For their customer information management, Brown Chemical was using a PC-based contact manager, which was an individual rather than a group application.
 This led to different staff members having different versions of the same information in their personal contact files – while other members received no information at all.

-Realizing these system limitations, Brown began shopping for a system that would combine enterprise-wide customer relationship management, workflow management and document management.
+Realizing these system limitations, Brown began shopping for a CRM system that would combine enterprise-wide customer relationship management, workflow management and document management.
 He briefly considered using Microsoft Exchange Server as the underlying platform, but quickly realized that Lotus Domino suited his company’s needs better.

 As a hardware platform, Brown quickly zeroed in on the IBM iSeries.
 “We knew that this was going to be a mission- critical application, and we wanted to take advantage of the iSeries’ excellent uptime,” he said.
 “We’ve used iSeries for years and have received tremendous performance from them.”